weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_07_Ex1_Prepare_for_Hybrid_Sync.md

 24. In the **IP Address** enter **10.0.0.6** and click **OK**, **Apply** and then **OK** again.

+    <mark> on LON-DC1, the student must create an extra DNS A-record for M365xzzzz.virsoftlabs.com with IP address 10.0.0.5, to ensure that on-prem users get name resolution to the local Exchange Server.</mark>

 25. Right-click on this **xxxUPNxxx.xxxCustomDomainxxx.xxx** zone, and in the menu that appears, select **Other New Records...**